MicrosoftDocs/power-platform/power-platform/alm/git-integration/source-control-operations.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-When you make changes to solution components in Dataverse, you can view the changes in the **Solutions** area in Power Apps.
+When you make changes to solution components in Dataverse, you can view the changes in the **Solutions** area in the Power Apps maker experience.
 The solutions area shows the unmanaged changes that you made to the solution components in the solution.
 The files in your commit are equivalent to the unmanaged layers in your environment.
 Components that are part of the managed layer aren't included in the commit.

 > [!IMPORTANT]
 >